rainsua/technical-writing-portfolio/sop_travel_hostile_country.md

 The same cannot be said about other Android phones, even models included in the Android Enterprise Recommended list.

-**Ideal Laptops:** Lenovo ThinkPads, Dell Pro/Pro Max (formerly Latitude and Precision) HP Elitebook and ZBook, MacBook Pro/Air.
+**Business-grade Laptops:** Lenovo ThinkPads, Dell Pro/Pro Max (formerly Latitude and Precision) HP EliteBook and ZBook, MacBook Pro/Air.

+**Enterprise-grade Laptops:** ONLY ThinkPad, EliteBook, ZBook, Dell Pro/Pro Max in addition to a number of rugged devices that should be avoided not because they lack anything but because they draw too much attention.

 ## Medium Risk vs High Risk